sethschori/sethschori.github.io/docs/other/2024-election.md

 ## Phone banking

+- Visit [**Swing Blue Alliance**](https://swingbluealliance.org/) — SBA is the largest all-volunteer, Democratic grassroots organization headquartered in Massachusetts.
+They have all kinds of actions — phone banking, canvassing, texting, postcarding, letter writing, etc. — so you can find what works best for you.
 	- Janelle Stelson, PA-10 — Call voters with Massachusetts’ own [Swing Blue Alliance](https://swingbluealliance.org/) to elect Pennsylvania Democrat Janelle Stelson to Congress, fire MAGA Republican Congressman Scott Perry, and Flip the House.
 Pennsylvania is a battleground state critical to defeating Trump.
 [Sign up for calling on Thursdays or Sundays](https://www.mobilize.us/swingbluealliance/event/644234/)!

 ## Canvassing / Door knocking